vatsalkesarwani/Google-Code-Jam-Beta-2008/Practice Problems/Problem A/README.md

 * Download and put all these files in a folder
 * Use the following command to compile the java programs: javac Main.java
-* Use the following command to run the java programs: java Main < A-small-practice.in
+* Use the following command to run the java programs: java Main < A-small-practice.in > A-small-practice.out
+  This command takes input as stream from file A-small-practice.in and prints the output as stream to file A-small-practice.out

 **Problem Details:** https://code.google.com/codejam/contest/32003/dashboard#s=p0 Also, alternatively given below.